freedomofpress/securedrop/docs/install.md

 ## Set up the Monitor Server

-The *Monitor Server* should already have Ubuntu Server 12.04.5 LTS (Precise Pangolin) installed.
+The *Monitor Server* should already have Ubuntu Server 14.04.1 LTS (Trusty Tahr) installed.
 Before you begin, be sure to have the following information available:

  * The IP address of the *App Server*
  * The email address that will receive alerts from OSSEC